UnconnectedBedna/shrink-backup/README.md

-# shrink-backup is a bash script for backing up your SBC:s into a minimal bootable img file for easy restore that autoexpands file system at boot
+# shrink-backup is a utility for backing up your SBC:s into a minimal bootable img file for easy restore with optional autoexpansion at boot

 _I made this script because I wanted a universal method of backing up my SBC:s into small img files as fast as possible (with rsync), indepentent of what os is in use._